 - Is a grace period expected?

-- Until Jan.
-1, 2022, suppliers (manufacturers, importers or authorized representatives) can continue to use the CE mark and the relevant supporting documentation, unless the CE marking was using a U.K.-based EU Notified Body
+Yes, according to the U.K. government announcement of Aug.
+24, 2021, until Jan.
+1, 2023, suppliers (manufacturers, importers or authorized representatives) can continue to use the CE mark and the relevant supporting documentation.
+Manufacturers will be able to use the CE marking until Jan.
+1, 2023, if any of the following apply:

 - What is the UKCA mark?